MD Periodontics

 What are the different types of tooth fractures and cracks?

-There’s a wide range of injury that can happen to your tooth, spanning from shallow craze lines in your enamel to a fracture that splits your tooth and its root.
+There’s a wide range of injuries that can happen to your tooth, spanning from shallow craze lines in your enamel to a fracture that splits your tooth and its root.
 Let’s review the terminology:

-Chipped Tooth
+Chipped tooth

 This is a fairly common phenomenon associated with chewing on hard objects like candy and is usually minor.
 If the chip is large enough to be recovered, it can sometimes be reattached to the tooth.
 If that’s not possible, then the gap can be filled with special bonding material.
 If the chip results in a jagged edge, it might be easily smoothed out with a bit of filing.